Homepage / Cancer Info: Cancer AWARENESS

 Lymphoma Cancer

-About 90% of lymphomas are non-Hodgkin lymphomas.
-Lymphomas and leukemias are a part of the broader group of tumors of the hematopoietic and lymphoid tissues.
+Many subtypes of lymphomas are known.
+The two main categories of lymphomas are the non-Hodgkin lymphoma (NHL) (90% of cases) and Hodgkin lymphoma (HL) (10%).
+Lymphomas, leukemias and myelomas are a part of the broader group of tumors of the hematopoietic and lymphoid tissues.

 The links below will take you directly to the website's pages on Lymphoma Cancer